VUMC-VMAC/GWAS_QC/README.md

 	- -c : skip cleanup at the end

-The outputs from the first step will be a plink file set with imputed variants for all samples, a set of files ending in *keep.txt for each ancestry subset in which there are >10 samples, and a *.png plot of the ancestry weights.
+The outputs from the first step will be a plink file set with imputed variants for all samples (*_IDs_sex.{bed,bim,fam}), a set of files for each ancestry subset in which there are >10 samples (*keep.txt), and a *.png plot of the ancestry weights.
 Before moving to the next step, look at the plot and scan the numbers from this step to ensure nothing went awry.
 If everything looks fine, proceed in running part 2 post-imputation on each of the subsets with sufficient samples (>10).

 #### Post-Imputation QC Part 2

 The second postimputation script must be run in each ancestry subset separately.
 It will perform the rest of the post-imputation filtering steps, other than PC outlier removal which must be done manually.

-Files needed for part 1 of post-imputation QC:
+Files needed for part 2 of post-imputation QC:
 - Singularity container
-- Plink fileset from the end of part 1
+- Plink fileset from part 1 (*_IDs_sex.{bed,bim,fam})
-- List of samples to keep for this subset (from part 1)
+- List of samples to keep for this subset from part 1 (*keep.txt)
 - Final pre-imputation genotyped plink fileset
-- File with sex for the dataset (used in the pre-imputation part 1 step)
+- File with sex for the dataset (used in pre-imputation)
   - Note that this *must* include every sample that is in the imputation files to be able to update FID/IID and sex correctly as well as to merge in the genotype data correctly.
 - Files to convert variant ids back to rs number (for genotype files)